telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

+---
+title: Locally developing microservices with Google Container Engine
+description: Learn how to set up a dev environment that lets you code/test changes locally, while connecting to other services running in Google Container Engine.
+author: richarddli
+tags: microservices, Container Engine, telepresence, PHP, Redis
+date_published: 2017-04-05
+---

 # Locally developing microservices with Google Container Engine

 The [guestbook](https://cloud.google.com/container-engine/docs/tutorials/guestbook) tutorial for Kubernetes shows how to get a simple PHP and Redis application running in Kubernetes, but doesn't explain how you can actually *change* the code.
 We'll show you how to set up a fast, productive development environment for coding on Kubernetes.
 In particular, we'll show how you can make changes locally on your laptop, and see those changes reflected instantly on your externally exposed IP.